-Move Together NY’s (MTNY) primary goal is to improve transportation access to health care and employment, particularly in rural areas, where cross county travel is required.
+Move Together NY’s (MTNY) primary goal is to support regional mobility management projects, and improve transportation access to health care and employment, particularly in rural areas, where cross county travel is required.
 We do this largely by gathering information and input from a wide range of stakeholders, identifying gaps, common problems, and strategizing to create collaborative, regionally focused transportation solutions.

 For more information about the project and work completed this far, visit our Project Status Page.

 The Move Together Project grew out of the Regional Transportation Study, which was carried out in 2013, to develop a deeper regional understanding of existing transportation options and unmet needs.

 CARES Act includes $2.71 Billion for Rural Transit

 Read the details of the signed CARES Act here.

 Governor Cuomo has put NY State on PAUSE:

 ALL Non-essential workers are directed to work from home, and everyone is required to maintain a 6-foot distance from others in public.